Amazon Web Services (AWS) Strengths, Domain Expertise, and Key Differentiators

 Amazon Web Services (AWS) Ecosystem, Partners, Resellers and SI

-Some notable partners in the APN include Dedalus, Smartronix, Trend Micro, Infor, 2nd Watch, Druva, Lemongrass, Koding, Cloudreach, Logicworks, Mobiquity, Vision33, Wipro, ANSYS, Aquilent, BlazeClan, IHS Markit, and Cloudticity.
-These partners offer a wide range of services and solutions to help customers design, build, migrate, and manage their applications and infrastructure on the AWS Cloud.
-With the new partner program, AWS is committed to providing its partners with the resources they need to be successful and to help customers achieve their goals on the AWS Cloud.
-This includes access to training, certification, marketing programs, and technical support, as well as opportunities to collaborate with other partners and participate in joint go-to-market initiatives.
+Notable partners in the AWS Partner Network (APN) include Dedalus, Smartronix, Trend Micro, Infor, 2nd Watch, Druva, Lemongrass, Koding, Cloudreach, Logicworks, Mobiquity, Vision33, Wipro, ANSYS, Aquilent, BlazeClan, IHS Markit, and Cloudticity.
+These partners deliver a diverse portfolio of services to help customers design, migrate, and manage their AWS cloud environments.
+Through its revamped partner program, AWS provides resources such as training, certification, marketing support, technical guidance, and joint go-to-market opportunities, reinforcing its commitment to partner and customer success in the cloud.

 Research Methodology